ashuraWho/EO_DataSecurity/README.md

 ---

 ## 15. CLI Command Reference

-1. `help` Show command list.
-2. `login` Authenticate a user.
+### 15.1.
+Core pipeline
+1. `login`
+   Authenticate as an operator using the access control component.
+2. `logout`
+   End the current session and clear identity.
-3. `logout` End session.
+3. `scan`
-4. `scan` Generate a synthetic product.
+   Generate a new synthetic EO product in the ingest landing zone.
-5. `ingest` Validate and fingerprint data.
-6. `process` Run QC and calibration.
-7. `archive` Encrypt and vault data.
+4. `ingest`
+   Validate metadata, compute the initial hash, and move data into the processing zone.
+5. `process`
+   Verify integrity, run QC, normalize data, and update metadata (including optional ML scores).
+6. `archive`
+   Encrypt the processed product, move it into the secure archive, and create a backup copy.
+7. `status`
+   Show the lifecycle state (generated/ingested/processed/archived/hacked) for the active product.

+### 15.2.
+Security operations
+8. `hack`
-8. `hack` Simulate corruption of archive data.
+   Simulate a disk‑level corruption of the encrypted archive file for the active product.
+9. `recover`
-9. `recover` Verify and restore from backup.
+   Verify archive integrity against the backup and restore from the backup if corruption is detected (admin only).
+10. `ids`
+    Run the intrusion detection logic over audit logs and/or the SQLite `audit_events` table.
-11. `rotate_keys` Re-encrypt the archive with a fresh key (Admin only).
+11. `rotate_keys`
-12. `ids` Scan audit logs for intrusion patterns.
-13. `status` Show lifecycle status.
+    Rotate cryptographic keys across all encrypted archive and backup files (admin only).
+12. `health`
+    Run basic health checks on configuration, required directories, and the SQLite database.

+### 15.3.
+Attack scenarios (simulation)
+13. `scenario_bruteforce_login`
+    Simulate a brute‑force login attack with repeated failed attempts against a target username.
+14. `scenario_tamper_metadata`
+    Simulate tampering with processing metadata to show integrity and provenance protections.
+15. `scenario_delete_backup`
+    Simulate backup sabotage by deleting the redundant encrypted copy.
+16. `scenario_full_attack`
+    Run a full multi‑step attack story (brute‑force, metadata tampering, backup sabotage, archive corruption, IDS).

+### 15.4.
+User & IAM management (admin)
+17. `user_add`
+    Create or update a user account with a given role (enforces password policy in SECURE mode).
+18. `user_list`
+    List all user accounts, roles, status (enabled/disabled), and creation timestamps.
+19. `user_remove`
+    Permanently delete a user account.
+20. `user_change_role`
+    Change the role assigned to an existing user.
+21. `user_disable`
+    Disable or re‑enable a user account.

+### 15.5.
+Utility
+22. `help`
+    Display the command list with grouped descriptions.
+23. `exit`
-14. `exit` Quit the console.
+    Quit the console.

 ---